Tracking the true cost of university life across the UK

 The importance of budgeting

-“Before starting it’s important to budget and be aware of extra money available once essentials have been paid.
-The majority of students may not have had to handle that amount of money before so it can be tempting to go and impulse spend, however, remember it’s meant to last the term.
+“Before starting, it’s important to budget and be aware of extra money available once essentials have been paid.
+The majority of students may not have had to handle that amount of money before, so it can be tempting to go and impulsively spend.
+However, remember it’s meant to last the term.

 Methodology